Stephen L. Brusatte

-Stephen Louis "Steve" Brusatte FRSE (born April 24, 1984) is an American author and evolutionary biologist who specializes in the anatomy and evolution of dinosaurs.
+Stephen Louis Brusatte FRSE (born April 24, 1984) is an American evolutionary biologist and science popularizer who specializes in the anatomy and evolution of dinosaurs.
 He was educated at the University of Chicago for his Bachelor's degree, at the University of Bristol for his Master's of Science on a Marshall Scholarship, and finally at the Columbia University for Master's in Philosophy and Doctorate.
 He is currently Professor of Palaeontology and Evolution at the University of Edinburgh.
 In April 2024, Brusatte was elected to fellowship of the Royal Society of Edinburgh.

-In addition to his scientific papers and technical monographs, his popular book Dinosaurs (2008) and the textbook Dinosaur Paleobiology (2012) earned him accolades, and he became the resident palaeontologist and scientific consultant for the BBC Earth and 20th Century Fox's 2013 film Walking With Dinosaurs, which was followed by his popular book Walking with Dinosaurs Encyclopedia.
-His book The Rise and Fall of the Dinosaurs: A New History of a Lost World (2018), written for the adult lay person, won widespread acclaim and was a New York Times bestseller.
+In addition to his scientific papers and technical monographs, his book Dinosaurs (2008) and the textbook Dinosaur Paleobiology (2012) earned him accolades.
+He was the resident palaeontologist and scientific consultant for the BBC Earth and 20th Century Fox's 2013 film Walking With Dinosaurs, which was followed by his book Walking with Dinosaurs Encyclopedia.
+His book The Rise and Fall of the Dinosaurs: A New History of a Lost World (2018), written for the adult lay person, was a New York Times bestseller.

 In June 2022, he published The Rise and Reign of the Mammals: A New History, from the Shadow of the Dinosaurs to Us.
+Brusatte has also published several children's books on dinosaurs in collaboration with his wife since 2022.
+In 2026, he published The Story of Birds: An Evolutionary History of the Dinosaurs That Live Among Us, an account of the evolutionary history of birds from their dinosaur origins to the present.

 Biography

 Brusatte was born in Ottawa, Illinois to Jim and Roxanne Brusatte.
 He was educated at the Ottawa Township High School.

 From 2002, he attended the University of Chicago from where he earned his Bachelor's in geophysical sciences in 2006.
 He studied under Paul Sereno.
 He was elected a Student Marshal, the highest academic honor the university bestows to undergraduates.
 He was also the winner of the John Crerar Foundation Science Writing Prize and the Howard Hughes Institute Undergraduate Research Fellowship.
 In 2006, he was awarded a Marshall Scholarship to study in the United Kingdom.
 He entered the University of Bristol and obtained a Master's in Science in palaeobiology and earth sciences in 2008.
 His master's thesis was titled Basal Archosaur Phylogeny and Evolution, and was supervised by Michael J. Benton.
 He returned to the US to join Columbia University, from where he completed his Master's in Philosophy in 2011 and Doctorate in 2013 from the Department of Earth and Environmental Sciences.
 During this period, he concurrently worked as a researcher at the Division of Paleontology of the American Museum of Natural History.
 He became a Chancellor's Fellow in Vertebrate Palaeontology at the School of GeoSciences in the University of Edinburgh in February 2013.

 He is a member of the Editorial Board for Current Biology.